sabrinasadik/www_threefold.io/www.threefold.io/content/home/why.md

 #### IT Infrastructure

-A grid of independently owned compute and storage nodes
+A grid of independently owned compute and storage nodes.

 #### Currency

-Digital decentralized currency (Tokens) to free the system from restrictions of the existing (digital) currency systems
+Digital decentralized currency (Tokens) to free the system from restrictions of the existing (digital) currency systems.

 #### Management

-System Management bots manage the grid without human intervention
+System Management bots manage the grid without human intervention.

 #### Security

-Our own blockchain secures the bots to make sure that they can safely work together
+Our own blockchain secures the bots to make sure that they can safely work together.